MustafaJafar/pipeline-technical-roadmap/04_B_pipeline_configuration.md

   - is easier to operate and maintain
   - you can create a library project that's folder is shared among remote collaborators via a third party tool (e.g. dropbox).

+Third party project sync : *It can be used with both openpype and prism*
+- Installing Sync Tool (e.g. gdrive, dropbox) and use it as a network mapped drive.
+- Production Managment (e.g. CGwire kitsu, shotgrid) Tool must be accessible from Internet.
+- For Openpype `mongodb server` must be accessible from Internet or cloud solution can be used.

 ### For more Info

 You can check: